MarcoBonaventura/WebApi/README.md

 # WebApi back-end in C# and .NET
 front-end can be found here: https://github.com/MarcoBonaventura/web_app_Job_Management

-Please notice this is a working-progress projcet, further funcionality will be implemented soon.
+Please notice this is a working-progress project, further functionalities will be implemented soon.

 ## create the DB
 Run